High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Chemical abundances

 The high Zn abundance of G112-43 and G112-44 was reported in \citet{Nissen2011} and confirmed in \citet{Nissen2021a}.
 It is also supported for G112-43 by our analysis in \citetalias{Matsuno2022a} as described in Section~\ref{sec:analysis}.
-The other Helmi streams' stars in the present study, on the other hand, do not share a similar Zn enhancement.
-We try to interpret the Zn abundance evolution of the Helmi streams in Section~\ref{sec:evolution}.
+The other Helmi stream stars in the present study, on the other hand, do not share a similar Zn enhancement.
+We attempt to interpret the Zn abundance evolution of the Helmi streams in Section~\ref{sec:evolution}.

-Abundances of neutron capture elements are shown in Figure~\ref{fig:ncapture}.
-The Helmi streams' stars are clearly deficient in Y at low metallicity.
-This behavior of Y resembles that of Sr reported by \citet{Aguado2021b}, which is expected since these two elements usually show similar trend with [{Fe}/{H}].
-It is hard to conclude if Ba abundance evolution of the Helmi streams is distinct from that of Gaia-Enceladus or other halo stars because of large scatter.
-However, we remark that the Helmi streams' stars tend to be on lower side in [{Ba}/{Fe}] at given [{Fe}/{H}] compared to other halo stars.
+Abundances of neutron-capture elements are shown in Figure~\ref{fig:ncapture}.
+The Helmi stream stars are clearly deficient in Y at low metallicity.
+This behavior of Y resembles that of Sr reported by \citet{Aguado2021b}, which is expected since both are light neutron-capture elements and since these two elements usually show similar trends with [{Fe}/{H}].
+It is hard to conclude if the Ba abundance evolution of the Helmi streams is distinct from that of Gaia-Enceladus or other halo stars because of large scatter.
+However, we remark that the Helmi stream stars tend to be on the lower side in [{Ba}/{Fe}] at given [{Fe}/{H}] compared to other halo stars.

 As described in Section~\ref{sec:targets}, symbols in Figures~\ref{fig:NaMg} to \ref{fig:ncapture} are hatched according to the subgroups discussed by \citet{Dodd2022a}.
-It is clear that both subgroups show similar abundance peculiarities compared to other halo stars (lower abundances of $\alpha$-elements and Y).
-This supports that both subgroups can be regarded as a part of the Helmi streams.
-We have made similar inspection between stars having positive and negative $v_z$, and reached the same conclusion.
+Both subgroups show similar abundance peculiarities compared to other halo stars (lower abundances of $\alpha$-elements and Y).
+This result supports that both subgroups can be regarded as a part of the Helmi streams.
+We made a similar inspection between stars with positive and negative $v_z$ and reached the same conclusion.

-On the other hand, the only star with an exceptionally high value of $E_n$ (2447\_5952) has slightly different elemental abundance compared to the other Helmi streams stars.
-This is especially prominent in Ca, Ti and neutron-capture elements (Figures~\ref{fig:alpha} and \ref{fig:ncapture}).
-This might indicate that the Helmi streams do not extend toward high $E_n$, which is consistent with recent identification of Helmi streams' members based on clustering analysis of halo stars \citep{Loevdal2022a,RuizLara2022a}.
+We note that the only star with an exceptionally high value of $E_n$ (2447\_5952) has a slightly different elemental abundance than the other Helmi stream stars.
+The different behavior of this star is especially prominent in Ca, Ti and neutron-capture elements (Figures~\ref{fig:alpha} and \ref{fig:ncapture}).
+This might indicate that the Helmi streams do not extend toward high $E_n$, which is consistent with the recent identification of Helmi stream members based on clustering analysis of halo stars \citep{Loevdal2022a,RuizLara2022a}.